akshat7010/Image-compression/README.md

 <img src="https://www.mathworks.com/matlabcentral/mlc-downloads/downloads/submissions/24241/versions/5/screenshot.png" width="100"><br/>
 # Image compressor
-The project aims to compress images using Discrete Cosine Transform<span style="color:red;">corona times </span>
+The project aims to compress images using Discrete Cosine Transform

 # Working
 DCT has the property that most of the visually significant information about the image is concentrated in just a few coefficient of the DCT.
 This property is known as Energy compaction property.
 So the unnecessary coefficients can be discarded or scaled without making much difference.